 - 12 Lotus biscuits

 - 1 Lotus biscuit crushed

-Cream together the butter, sugar and biscoff spread, using a silicone or wooden spoon, until smooth
+- Mix together the butter, sugar and biscoff spread, using a silicone or wooden spoon, or electric mixer, until smooth

 NB.
 This post is NOT in anyway sponsored by Lotus - I just love their product!